 Like Pinas also goes in-depth into stories of public servants and personalities who are making change happen in our nation starting with their constituencies.
 On the spotlight this week was city Mayor Beng Climaco.
 The spunky Zamboangeña shared her first-hand account of how the Asia’s Latin City is rising back from the ashes of the siege in 2013.

-“What we have learned after the siege is that as local chief executive, the city government must be inclusive,” Mayor Climaco.
+“What we have learned after the siege is that as local chief executive, the city government must be inclusive,” said Mayor Climaco.
 “You have to include Christians, Muslims, Lumads.
 And whatever language you are speaking, the essence is we are all Filipinos.
 We must learn to love Zamboanga because Zamboanga is our home.”

 Also included in this Zamboanga City episode was a story about the initiative of the International Organization for Migration in partnership with the Camp Coordination and Camp Management under the Early Recovery Cluster.
 Under the program, Bajao women in Masepla community underwent a five-day training on mat weaving with free kits that served as their start-up capital.
 A year after their training, the mat weavers have produced beautifully designed, colorful mats that are marketed locally and abroad through social media.
 These mats have reached as far as Germany, Australia, and Canada.

 Rounding up the first episode were more good news that perked up everyone’s Monday morning and served as a balm against the caustic rush hour.
 Did you know that a One-Stop Service Center (OSSC) is now open at the Philippine Overseas Employment Agency (POEA) offices in Mandaluyong and Cebu cities?
 Overseas Migrant Workers can get their passport, renew their OWWA membership and secure an NBI clearance without having to set foot outside the center.